nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 #### Upload of a file

-To upload the file into a bucket in the NeoFS network, run the following command:
+To upload a file into a bucket in the NeoFS network, run the following command:
 ```
 $ aws s3api put-object --bucket %BUCKET_NAME --key %OBJECT_KEY --body  %FILEPATH
 ```
-where %OBJECT_KEY is a filename of an object in NeoFS
+where %OBJECT_KEY is the filename of an object in NeoFS

 #### Upload of a dir

-To upload the dir into a bucket in the NeoFS network, run the following command:
+To upload a dir into a bucket in the NeoFS network, run the following command:

 ```
 $ aws s3 sync %DIRPATH s3://%BUCKET_NAME